 "I don’t care that technology tells us that albums are a thing of the past.
 That is B.S.,” Church continued.
 “They are more valuable now than they’ve ever been to the future of music, to the health of music.
 Because, going forward, there’s no way we end up having artists unless we go back to the album format, the entire body of work.”

 "When you listen to an album from start to finish, you start to understand where a song sits in the thing ... and the songs change what they mean." -- Kristian Bush

 And Church isn't the only country musician who feels that way.

 "I'm in the album-making business," Kristian Bush tells The Boot.
 "I'm probably one of the last holdouts that's like, 'Here, I made this so you could play it all the way through.'"

-In April of 2015, Bush released his first solo album, Southern Gravity.
+In April of 2015, Bush released a solo album, Southern Gravity.
 "You will know where I flip the record," he said of the release.
 "I made it that way on purpose."